Skip to main content

 Wait for verification

 Once your DNS records propagate, Suga automatically verifies your domain and provisions a TLS certificate.
 This typically takes a few minutes.
-Your service will then be accessible at your custom domain.

 Apex Domains